sd17fall/softdes.web/_activities/setup.md

 To install Anaconda, visit the [Anaconda install page](http://docs.continuum.io/anaconda/install.html).

-## Step 2: Verify Jupyter
+## Step 3: Verify Jupyter

-Run `jupyter -h` verify that Jupyter is installed.
+Run `jupyter -h` to check if Jupyter is installed.

-When you install Anaconda, you should get Jupyter by default, but if not, run
+If Jupyter was not installed automatically with Anaconda, you should run

     conda install jupyter

-## Step 3: Get Started with Git
+## Step 4: Get Started with Git

 We will make heavy use of Git (and GitHub in this class).
 Haven’t heard of Git?
-That’s totally fine (and totally expected)!
-Before we do some course specific Git stuff, take some time to read [Chapter 1](https://github.com/AllenDowney/amgit/blob/master/en/01-introduction/01-chapter1.markdown) of Allen’s excellent online book called AmGit.
+That’s totally fine (and totally expected).
+Before we do some course-specific Git stuff, take some time to read [Chapter 1](https://github.com/AllenDowney/amgit/blob/master/en/01-introduction/01-chapter1.markdown) of Allen’s excellent online book called AmGit.

 ### Install Git